Center for Khmer Studies: Partnerships

 CKS was the first Southeast Asian member of the Council of American Overseas Research Centers.

-The Consortium of the CKS is a membership based network of committed institutions and individuals that include universities, libraries, academic societies and museums.
-Some of the Consortium of the CKS’s numerous international partners and affiliates include: Cornell University, Paris Institute of Political Studies, New York Southeast Asia Network, University of Michigan, Sogang University, University of Hawaiʻi at Mānoa, University of Oregon, UCLA, Northern Illinois University, Royal University of Phnom Penh, Pannasastra University of Cambodia, Royal University of Fine Arts, the Tuol Sleng Genocide Museum, Bophana Audiovisual Resource Center, California State University Long Beach, Portland Community College, University of Massachusetts, Lowell, and the University of Chicago.
+CKS maintains a network of committed institutions and individuals, including universities, libraries, academic societies, and museums.
+Some of CKS’s numerous international partners and affiliates include: Cornell University, Paris Institute of Political Studies, New York Southeast Asia Network, University of Michigan, Sogang University, University of Hawaiʻi at Mānoa, University of Oregon, UCLA, Northern Illinois University, Royal University of Phnom Penh, Pannasastra University of Cambodia, Royal University of Fine Arts, the Tuol Sleng Genocide Museum, Bophana Audiovisual Resource Center, California State University Long Beach, Portland Community College, University of Massachusetts, Lowell, and the University of Chicago.

-CKS receives its funding through government and foundation grants including the Council of American Overseas Research Centers, the US Department of Education, the Australian Department of Foreign Affairs and Trade, the US State Department, The Asia Foundation, The Louisa Stude Sarofim Foundation, the D. M. Foundation, the Scaler Foundation, Inc., and generous private individuals and groups.
+CKS receives its funding through government and foundation grants, including the Council of American Overseas Research Centers, the US Department of Education, the Australian Department of Foreign Affairs and Trade, the US State Department, The Asia Foundation, The Louisa Stude Sarofim Foundation, the D. M. Foundation, the Scaler Foundation, Inc., the Luce Foundation, and generous private individuals and groups.